Académica do Porto Novo: Other regional successes

-Académica currently has the greatest number of opening tournament titles in the municipality of Porto Novo, the south of the island.
-Their cup titles, from 1998 to 2000 and 2012 to 2013, three straight titles in three years.
-Porto Novo won their seventh straight cup title in 2018 with their recent with the score 2–1 in extra time over Marítimo.
+Académica currently has the greatest number of opening tournament titles in the municipality of Porto Novo; three consecutive (1998 to 2000) and two consecutive (2012 to 2013).
+Porto Novo won their seventh consecutive cup title in 2018 with their recent with the score 2–1 in extra time over Marítimo.
 In the two recent cup matches of the South Zone, Académica defeated Lajedos in 2016 and in 2017, the club defeated Sanjoanense.
 Before they won their recent cup title, in the semis on March 8, Académica Porto Novo qualified on an occasion that they were awarded 3–0 by the regional association as the team Santo André who failed to head above the 7th position in the championships in recent years did not show up.

 Académica do Porto Novo kept another achievement going as they participated in their next Opening Tournament competition in three years, the club finished first with 13 points and 7 goals and won their recent title.

-The club also recently won three super cup titles in a row after entering as championship winners which made it their triple title successes for the club in 2016.
+The club also recently won three consecutive super cup titles after entering as championship winners which made it their triple title successes for the club in 2016.
 Their recent was in 2016 as they defeated Lajedos FC.
-The following Super Cup of 2017 will feature the runner-up in the cup Sanjoanense.
+Super Cup 2017 will feature the runner-up in the cup Sanjoanense.

-Académica qualified to the first ever Santo Antão Super Cup on December 12, 2015 where the club won all two matches and claimed the first ever Super Cup title.
+Académica qualified to the first ever Santo Antão Super Cup on December 12, 2015, where the club won all two matches and claimed the first ever Super Cup title.
 In the 2016 South Zone Super Cup, Académica as champion and cup winner defeated a second place cup winner.